1 of 20

 }

-1. On Options, select between Filter Domains or All Domains.
-See more about each option on How to associate domains on Data Streaming.
+1. On Domains > Options, select between All Current and Future Domains or Filter Domains.
+See more about each option on How to associate domains on Data Stream.

-2. On the Destination section, select an Endpoint Type on the dropdown menu.
+2. On the Destination section, select a Connector on the dropdown menu.
 See more about setting an endpoint.

-• You’ll see different fields depending on the endpoint type you choose.
+• You’ll see different fields depending on the connector type you choose.

 1. Make sure the Active switch is turned on.